jfeuceda/3dMouse/README.md

 # DIY 3D-Mouse

 This is a very easy project for those of us who like to design your own stuff in any CAD platform.
-I use FreeCAD so the keys are program to respond with  who like to design your own stuff in any CAD platform.
-I use FreeCAD so the keys are program to respond with FreeCAD, but you can change it to accomodete to youd CAD software of preference.
+I use FreeCAD so the keys are program to respond with FreeCAD, but you can change it to accommodate to your CAD software of preference.

 Hardware wide you just need the following: